Saving water at Eden

 - use rain and ground water wherever possible

-- monitor our water use via a meter, even on our watering hoses
+- monitor our water use via a meter

 - have invested in the best water-efficient products we can, including low-flush toilets and taps which turn themselves off.